Day 4 – Sat Oct. 4 – Kalocsa, Hungary

 Let me say here that we had two home visits on this trip.
 The people were friendly and cooked wonderful meals for us.
 There was lots of construction going on all around us on this trip.
 Mostly houses and small shopping centers.
 It looked like things were getting back to normal.

 There were still many buildings lying in disrepair from the war.
-We could see holes from missiles passing through them.
+We could see holes in walls from missiles passing through them.

 It was my feeling that the issues of the war were still among us.
 The distrust and hard feelings remained as far as I could tell.
+Each side seemed to blame the other for the war.
 I hope that I am wrong and that these people will forgive and forget the past and flourish.
 Hopefully I will be proved wrong again.

 The river is calm and the weather has been fine.
 The Captain, seems not to need my help, sadly.

 My wife was one of the first five female navigators in the U.S. Navy.
 I guess she would get the first chance at the bridge anyway.